ligurio/awesome-ttygames/README.md

 ### [hunt-ng](http://mbays.sdf.org/hunt-ng/)

-A fork of BSD hunt with colour and realtime processing
+is a fork of BSD hunt with colour and realtime processing.

 **Play**: ```ssh hunt@sshgames.thegonz.net; password: kalte```